Who doesn’t want to maximize their profits and increase sales?

 Exit-intent technology is also an effective way of reducing abandonment by detecting when visitors are about to leave the page and popping up an offer to get their attention just in time.

-With a special discount, you can entice hesitant shoppers to complete their purchase and become customers.
 Start turning those abandoned carts into sales with these ready-to-use templates:

 8. Discover hidden conversion killers